 • The land was occupied by someone else on a short term grazing licence

-• It was let on a tenancy that began on or after 1 September 1995, or there was a surrender and re-grant of an old AHA tenancy after 1 September 1995
+• It was let on a tenancy that began on or after 1 September 1995, or there was a surrender and re-grant of an old AHA tenancy after 1 September 1995 or a succession to an AHA tenancy after 1 September 1995

 • A property owned before 10 March 1981 would have qualified under Schedule 8 of the Finance Act 1975 if it had been transferred before that date